Respiire/eegsim/README.md

 | H1,H2 | Female header | 7 pos 0.1" / 2.54mm |
 | R5,R6 | 25M resistor | 1/8W 5% 0805 |
 | R1,R2,R3,R4 | 1.5K resistor  | 1/8W 5% 0805 |

+The EEGSIM consists of two boards, a generic digitial io board and the EEGSIM board.
+The two boards sandwich together to form the complete system that can be controlled via USB Web Serial from a phone, tablet or desktop computer.

 Please note that this repository only contains the EEGSIM board that interfaces to the EEG electrodes, not the digital io board that interfaces to